 the source attribute in MeasurementValueQuality then indicates whether the source actually provided the current value, or whether it had been substituted or defaulted.

 Note that a new MeasurementValue identity is not normally created for each exchange of a measured value.
 It is expected that the same MeasurementValue instance could exchange new values in subsequent messages.
 Therefore the identity of a MeasurementValue instance can be established apriori to exchange of measured values.
-The modeling of a time series of values is not explicitly expressed in the CIM model, though the model allows for systems to internally build such time series models through a series of measurement value exchanges.
+The modelling of a time series of values is not explicitly expressed in the CIM model, though the model allows for systems to internally build such time series models through a series of measurement value exchanges.

 Attachment of measurements